 What’s the best board game theme?

 So, In the end, my final recommendation is this: Don’t marry yourself to a particular theme.
-In my thinking, the best practice here would be to see a variety of themes represented in your library.
-I’ve found that it’s often the most unlikely of themes that tend to resonate the most with players- consider the run-away success of the Stonemaier Games title “Wingspan…” Who would have thought that would be the game that broke the internet?
+In my thinking, the best practice would be to see a variety of themes represented in your library.
+I’ve found that it’s often the most unlikely of themes that tend to resonate the most with players- consider the run-away success of the Stonemaier Games title Wingspan… Who would have thought that a game about bird watching would be the one that broke the internet?
 Mix up the themes in your game library, and always give a second look to games you might not normally go for- It will reward you in the long run.